CrunchyData/crunchy-katacoda/appdev-wkshp/01-running-in-containers.md

 **CONGRATULATIONS you just spun up a fully working PostgreSQL database with a bunch of functionality!**

-But this is a pretty simplistic way to start it let's start it with a few options set.
+But this is a pretty simplistic way to start PostgreSQL - great if you wanna just "get going quickly".

 Because we didn't run the container in "detached" mode we never got our prompt back.
 Detached mode allows the container to run in the background and give us back our prompt.
 To shut down the container click on tab  titled "Terminal 2" and find out information on our running container:

-`docker ps` {{execute}}
+`docker ps`{{execute}}

 ![docker ps](/crunchy-katacoda/scenarios/appdev-wkshp/assets/docker_ps.jpg)